 Now for the not so good news, most of which is the flip side of the above good news:

 A. With some consulting firms-yes.
 However, the White Hutchinson Leisure & Learning Group prides itself in telling our clients the way it is.
 We tell our clients not what they want to hear, but rather what they often do not want to hear.
-If a project is not feasible or could have serious long-term competitive problems, or other mistakes are being made, we will tell you so.
+If a project is not feasible or could have serious long-term competitive problems, or other mistakes are being made, such as the wrong mix of attractions for that market, we will tell you so.
 We would just as well tell you not to proceed as to proceed.
 Our philosophy is to help our clients make the best possible business decisions from their perspective.
-Sometimes that means not proceeding with a particular project at a particular site or with an LBE at all.
+Sometimes that means not proceeding with a particular project at a particular site or with a CLV at all.

 A. That is complex question to answer, as all projects are different and clients' needs vary.
 Market feasibility studies normally cost 1/2% to 1.5% or so of total project cost.
-Full market and economic feasibility, which includes concept plans, typically runs about 1 to 2.5% of total cost and higher for more complex or unusual projects.
-Comprehensive production/design and consulting services, including storyline and mascot development, themed architecture and interior design, management start-up assistance, training, etc., is usually in the range of 6% to 14% of total development cost.
-Other more limited services vary widely depending on the project and client’s needs.
+Full market and economic feasibility, which includes concept plans, typically runs about 1% to 3% of total cost and higher for more complex or unusual projects.
+Comprehensive production/design and consulting services, including storyline and mascot development, themed architecture and interior design, food and beverage and management start-up, training, etc., is usually in the range of 8% to 14% of total development cost, depending on the size and type of project.
+Other more limited services vary widely depending on the project and client's needs.

 A. Most of our clients retain us for an initial one-day consultation/charrette to review and discuss their plans, inspect sites, conduct a preliminary market analysis, discuss all aspects of development and the industry and generally help them get focused on a plan of action.
 Based upon that trip, we can then give you a definitive proposal for any additional services you need.

-*International projects normally require longer initial visits and travel times, so fees will vary.
+* Fees current as of March 1, 2018.
+International projects normally require longer initial visits and travel times, so fees are higher.

 A. Absolutely.
-Independents can knock the socks off the chains if they pursue a market/guest driven program of excellence in design and operations.
-In fact, the majority of family, children's and recreation centers are owned by sole entrepreneurs.
+Independents can knock the socks off the chains if they pursue a market/guest driven program of excellence in design and operations, especially the food and beverage offerings.
+In fact, the majority of CLVs are owned by sole entrepreneurs.

 A. Absolutely not.
 We have no ownership, nor will we accept any commissions, rebates or other compensation from suppliers.
 We have no conflict of interest in our advice to you.
 We often recommend particular equipment or suppliers, but only because we believe they are the best choice for you.

 A. Assuming a good property is available for renovation, realistically about 15 to 18 months when lease negotiations and financing are factored in.
-For projects to be developed from the ground up, 20 to 36 months from the start of feasibility studies to opening.
+For projects to be developed from the ground up, 24 to 36 months from the start of feasibility studies to opening under more idea situations.

 © White Hutchinson Leisure & Learning Group, Inc.